-- (b) The methods and assumptions the Group used to measure fair value are as follows: The instruments the Group used market quoted prices, which was measured by the average of the highest and the lowest stock price of the day, as their fair values (that is, Level 1). - D. For the years ended December 31, 2022 and 2021, there was no transfer between Level 1 and Level 2.

-E. The following chart is the movement of Level 3 for the year ended December 31, 2022:
+- (b) The methods and assumptions the Group used to measure fair value are as follows: The instruments the Group used market quoted prices, which was measured by the average of the highest and the lowest stock price of the day, as their fair values (that is, Level 1). - D. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2. - E. The following chart is the movement of Level 3 for the year ended December 31, 2023:

-2022
+2023 2 2022

-Equity instrument .s
+Equit ty instruments Equity instruments

-At January 1 \$ -
+At January 1 \$ 30,710 \$ -

-Additions 29,72 20
+Additions - 29,720

-Changes in foreign exchange rates 99) 0
+Changes in foreign exchange rates (5) 990

-At December 31 \$ 30,71 10
+At December 31 \$ 30,705 \$ 30,710

-- F. For the year ended December 31, 2022, there was no transfer into or out from Level 3. - G. Treasury segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
+- F. For the year ended December 31, 2023 and 2022, there was no transfer into or out from Level 3.

+- G. Treasury segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
 Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

+- 13. Supplementary Disclosures

+- (1) Significant transactions information

+- A. Loans to others: None.